 Now, I’m in the car.
 After a long time of not, the car is moving.
 What’s his name’s driving.
 We’re going fast.
 I’m puking out of the window.

 No need for montage here.
 I remember all too clearly.
-It felt like someone had jabbed and twisted a screwdriver in the base of my brain after water boarding me during my unconsciousness with bile from the liver of Jackie Gleason.
+It felt like someone had jabbed and twisted a screwdriver in the base of my brain after water boarding me during my unconsciousness with bile from Jackie Gleason’s liver.

 I’ve never liked lying, and I’m not good at it.
 But on this occasion I lied to my mother.
 I told her I had gotten sick at the dance (technically true) and gone out to vomit (technically true) and lost my tooth somewhere outside the American Legion Hut (patently false).*